 At the end of the summer, the interns will collaboratively create and present a pitch to a real-life client.
 If you want to learn more about how the advertising business really is and experience a better opportunity to confidently prepare you for the workforce, we highly suggest you apply for an exciting summer as an intern at Intermark.

 Assists with the day-to-day interaction and communication with our clients.
-Works with various departments to ensure all aspects of our clients’ work is completed and executed.
+Works with various departments, including, but not limited to, public relations, strategy and media, to ensure all aspects of our clients’ work is completed and executed with a focus on print, radio and broadcast.

 To apply, email your resume, cover letter, writing samples and/or design samples or online portfolio – depending, of course, on what you are applying for — to the appropriate email address below.
 Be sure to let us know about specific classes you have taken or other work or internship experience.
 Note: Remember, the more we know about you, the higher your chances for making it into the final selection stage.